EVEInsight/Insight/scripts/Docker/README.md

     * After creating a new app, edit your app and click **Create a Bot User**.
     * Ensure the **Public Bot** checkbox is enabled and the **Require OAuth2 Code Grant** is disabled.
 2. Copy your Discord application's **Token** and set the ```DISCORD_TOKEN``` environmental variable.
-3. Go to [CCP Developers](https://developers.eveonline.com/applications/create) and create a new app with the following settings:
+3. Go to [EVE App Developers](https://developers.eveonline.com/applications/create) and create a new app with the following settings:
     * **Connection Type** = Authentication & API Access
     * **Requested Scopes List:**
         * esi-characters.read_contacts.v1